TIGERBOB MYSTERY GARDEN

 Explore the garden by using W, S, A, and D to scroll.
 (Press one of these keys to initialize the game first.)
 You can reset back to the starting screen by pressing 0.

-This artwork is presented as a digital collectible (NFT).
+This artwork is paired with the HTML script & cashmere tapestry Undulation and presented as a digital collectible (NFT).
 Learn more.

 Check out the artwork and play the game on Art Blocks Studio.